udacity/create-your-own-adventure/english/eating-walls/buy-blowtorch/buy-blowtorch.md

-Now that you have your blowtorch, you begin burning spots in the marshmallow walls, creating a beautiful, pointilistic painting.
+Now that you have your blowtorch, you begin burning spots in the marshmallow walls, creating a pointilistic painting.